Have you tasted freeze dried food recently?

-You’ll know the food has fully freeze-dried by removing one piece.
+You’ll know the food has fully dried by removing one piece.
 If the food doesn’t change color as it thaws, you’ll see the process is complete.

 Which Foods Work Best for Freeze Drying?

-Freeze drying seems easy, doesn’t it?
+This method seems easy, doesn’t it?
 It may even be worth the investment in your eyes, but does it work for all kinds of foods?
-Here are the foods freeze drying works best with:
+Here are the foods freeze-drying works best with:

 1. High Water Content